AdaCore/langkit/doc/internals/incremental_parsing_design.rst

 Tokens
 ''''''

-Token stream should be iterated and tokens locations propertly re-offseted.
+Token stream should be iterated and tokens locations properly re-offseted.
 Since sloc ranges for nodes are computed via tokens, that should be enough.